pravinpgr9/contact_manager/README.md

 ## About This Project

-This Laravel-based Contacts Manager allows users to import contacts from an XML file and display them with pagination.
+This Laravel-based Contacts Manager allows users to import contacts from an XML file, perform CRUD operations via web routes, and display them with pagination.
 It includes:

 - XML file import functionality.
+- Full CRUD (Create, Read, Update, Delete) operations for managing contacts via web routes.
 - Database migrations to create the `contacts` table.
 - A paginated contacts list with improved navigation.